 INFO FROM OUR ROUTE MANAGER

-Regarding the accessibility of the footpaths: unfortunately still a few paths are closed in Spring 2016: Heavy rain and landslides have hit the region of Liguria several times over the last years.
+Regarding the accessibility of the footpaths: unfortunately still a few paths are closed.
+Heavy rain and landslides have hit the region of Liguria several times over the last years.
 In Autumn 2011 there had been terrible floodings & landslides, which had caused much damage to the area, especially in and around Vernazza, while in September 2012 there had been rockfalls along the famous ‘Sentiero dell’Amore’.
 The Cinque Terre were not damaged this Winter, but a number of paths is still closed, for safety reasons.

 The Cinque Terre National Park offices and the State Forestry Service are available for detailed information: Cinque Terre National Park: +39 0187 76 26 00 firstname.lastname@example.org -State Forestry C.T.A. email@example.com